kayburns/tom-qa-dataset/README.md

 Running the script `generate_tom.sh` will recreate the entire dataset.
 The data used in the paper is also available directly in the data folder.
 Note that because actors and objects are sampled randomly, the script and the data will differ slightly.

-The data consists of a set of 3 story templates and 4 question types, creating 12 total tasks.
-The tasks are grouped into stories, which are denoted by the numbering at the start of each line.
+The data consists of a set of 3 task templates and 4 question types, creating 12 total task-question combinations.
+Several of these task-question scenarios are grouped into stories, which are delimited by the numbering prepended to each line.

 In our dataset, it is assumed that the supporting sentence used to infer the answer to each question is unused, so a 1 is added at the end of each question.